 Nothing seemed to be dangerous at the moment.
 It was about 4:30 pm on a sunny day; I was walking on a well-transited open avenue, and small kids were playing around in a park nearby.

 As I passed through the gate, one guy walked in the opposite direction, lifted his arm sideways, and wrapped it around my neck.

 It took me like two seconds to realize what was happening.
 I was about to get mugged.
 As he wrapped his arm around my neck, he started pushing me back and sideways toward a corner of the gate.

 As he cornered me, two more guys appeared and immediately pointed their knives toward my face.

-I got really scared at that point.
-Never in my life I had been in a situation like this.
+I got terrified at that point.
+Never in my life, had I been in a situation like this.
 I have been robbed before on this RTW trip, but it was only a pickpocketed iPod when I was in Giza, and then another random steal of my iPhone in Milan.
 Never with violence.

 This one was violent already, and it was about to get even more violent.
 While one guy held me by the neck, one pointed his knife towards my face, and the other searched me to find stuff to steal.